-If you are enrolled in a university-organized Tutorat that accompanies a regular course, your grade will be entirely based on the benoteter Schein for the course itself.
+If you are enrolled in a university-organized Tutorat that accompanies or is integrated into a regular university course, your grade will be entirely based on the benoteter Schein for the course itself.
 You do not need a Schein for an AYF Tutorat.
 The AYF Tutor will provide a grade list to the AYF Program Center, and as described above, your work in an AYF Tutorat will count for one-third of your Proseminar grade or one-half of your Vorlesung grade.

 You must receive a grade in each regular university course you enroll in for credit.
-It is important to keep in mind that receiving a grade is not always the standard operating procedure at German universities, although it is becoming more common.
-Most German students may take most of their coursework on an ungraded or pass/fail basis.
-In general, German students never receive a Schein for attending a Vorlesung in the humanities.
+It is important to keep in mind that receiving a grade is not always the standard operating procedure at German universities, although it has become more common in recent years.
+German students may still take coursework on an ungraded or pass/fail basis.
+Generally speaking, German students don't always receive a Schein for attending a Vorlesung in the humanities.
 If you plan to take a Vorlesung for credit, you may have to make individual arrangements with the professor to obtain a benoteter Schein at the end of the semester.